lvakhoa/lvakhoa/README.md

 ### Hi, guys!

-### I'm **Khoa**, a human being on Earth.
+### I'm Khoa, a human being on Earth.
 I'm a student at University of Information Technology, majoring in Software Engineer.

 - 🐬 I'm currently participating in Trainee Program

-- 💻 I'm currently learning Web Development
+- 💻 I'm struggling to learn Web Development

 - 🌱 I enjoy learning new skills and technologies